Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Introduction

 \subsection{Brief outline of the paper}

 In section 2 we will give our main technical linear result from which all the applications will follow.
-Section 3 will be the proof of the linear result.
-Section 4 we will prove ill-posedness for linear transport equations with singular integral forcing.
+Section 3 will be the proof of the linear estimate which relies on a highly non-trivial commutator estimate on Besov spaces.
+In Section 4 we will prove ill-posedness for linear transport equations with singular integral forcing.
 In sections 5 and 6 we will prove ill-posedness for perturbations of the 2D Euler equations and the full 3D Euler equations in vorticity form in the class of flows with bounded vorticity.
 In section 7 we prove the strong ill-posedness of the Euler equations in the class of $C^1$ velocity fields and that the solution map on $C^{1,\alpha}$ does not have a bounded extension to $C^1.$ In section 8, we show non-existence of a $C^1$ solution to the Euler equations from some $C^1$ initial data.
+In Section 9 we outline how to modify the the proof in the $C^1$ case to prove ill-posedness in $C^k$ for any integer $k\geq 1$.
+Finally, in Section 10, we apply our linear result to the Oldoryd-B, surface quasi-geostrophic, and Boussinesq systems.